Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 Makeup is something that we wear to enhance our personal appearance and self-esteem and many of us will probably never ditch it.

 The word makeup generally describes the cosmetics we use for beautification.
-I am happy to see that more and more women start to care about what's inside their foundation, mascara and lipstick.
+I am happy to see that more and more women start to care about what's inside their beautification kit (foundation, mascara, lipstick, etc.)

-Since I swapped my store-bought skin care with natural remedies and DIYs though, I become very conscious about everything I put on my skin.
-I started reading labels on mascaras, foundations and lipsticks.
-I turned that big brands that I trusted and considered to offer superior quality makeup, contain compounds that can make my skin age faster and give me acne.
+After I finally managed clear my acne after years of struggles, I became so conscious about everything I put on my skin including my makeup.
+I started reading the labels and looking up the ingredients of mascaras, eye-shadows, concealers, foundations and lipsticks.
+It turned that the big brands that I trusted and considered offering only superior quality makeup, use compounds that can make my skin age faster and give me acne.

 Since we are all different, have different skin types, different skin conditions and allergies, it can be hard to distinguish what is good and bad makeup.
 However, it is no secret that the most common cause for allergies comes from preservatives, parabens, artificial fragrances and colors.